-Clemson University not only has great Inquiry in Motion Lesson Plans, they also have terrific visuals and helpful hints for helping you figure out your own anchoring phenomena.
-The suggestions I like best consider students’ experiences or interests to create a meaningful context for learning.
+Clemson University not only has great Inquiry in Motion Lesson Plans, but they also have terrific visuals and helpful hints for helping you figure out your own anchoring phenomena.
+The suggestions I like best consider students' experiences or interests to create a meaningful context for learning.

 Anchoring Phenomenon and Driving Questions Working Together to Improve Instruction

 I was surprised to find one of my own blogs in my search for resources.
 In this post, I explore the importance of constructing good questions to drive instruction.
 No matter the anchoring phenomenon, questions must be carefully crafted to be meaningful and coherent.